 It is important to recognize that individuals not included on this list may not have the legal standing to file a wrongful death claim in Arizona.
 If you believe you are eligible to pursue a wrongful death lawsuit, an experienced attorney can help you understand your rights, responsibilities, and options within the legal process.

 Complete a Free Case Evaluation form now

-If you are eligible to receive damages in a wrongful death claim, you may receive payment for any or all of the following depending on the specifics of your case:
+If you are eligible to receive damages in a wrongful death claim, you may pursue compensation for any or all of the following types of damages, depending on the specifics of your case:

 - Funeral costs

-- Costs related to medical treatment after the accident
+- Medical bills related to treatment after the accident

-- Loss of the loved one’s financial contribution to the family
+- Loss of the deceased person’s financial contribution to the family

 - Loss of rights to an inheritance